npillmayer/tyse/engine/khipu/README.md

 information in knots.
 We will use this analogy to call typesetting items “khipus” or “knots,” and objects which produce khipus will be “Khipukamayuq”s (I admit this is a tough one).
 Knots implement items for typesetting paragraphs.

-We will use a box-and-glue model and the various knot types more or less implement the corresponding node types from the TeX typesetting system.
+## Create Khipus from Text

 A Khipukamayuq is part of a typsetting pipeline and will transform text into khipus.
 Khipus are the input for linebreakers.
-The overall process of creating them and the interaction with line breaking looks like this:
+The overall process of creating them and the interaction with line breaking is fairly complicated, especially if one considers international scripts.

-## Create Khipus from Text
+We will use a box-and-glue model and the various knot types more or less implement the corresponding node types from the TeX typesetting system.

-This is an approximation of the overall task flow for typesetting a single paragraph:
+The diagram below depicts an approximation of the overall task flow for typesetting a single paragraph.

 <div style="width:480px;padding:5px;padding-bottom:10px">
 <img alt="typeset a single paragraph" src="http://npillmayer.github.io/TySE/images/khipukamayuq.svg" width="480px">